flet-dev/website/blog/2025-10-01-introducing-declarative-ui-in-flet.md

 Here, `count` is a field that holds the current counter state.

-Hooks is basically a smart way to add state and behavior into functional, stateless-looking components.
-The idea is not unique to Flet and was borrowed from React.
+Hooks are a smart way to add state and behavior to functional, stateless-looking components.
+The idea is not unique to Flet; we borrowed it from React.

 Flet offers the following built-in hooks:

 * `use_state` - Store local state across rebuilds.
 * `use_effect` - Run side effects when something changes.
 * `use_context` - Access shared data or services.
-* `use_memo` - Memoize computed values.*
+* `use_memo` - Memoize computed values.

 ## Observable

-Observable is what makes declarative approach really easy to understand and use to first-comers compared to a pure React.
-You can find observable in frameworks such SolidJS, SwiftUI, Jetpack Compose.
+Observables make the declarative UI approachable for newcomers compared to a purely React-style model.
+You can find observables in frameworks such as SolidJS, SwiftUI, and Jetpack Compose.

 An observable is a reactive data holder that keeps your UI in sync automatically — whenever its value changes, the corresponding parts of the UI update instantly and efficiently.

-Two ways to make a class observable:
+There are two ways to make a class observable:

 Inherit from `ft.Observable`: